Chinchero to Urquillos: All downhill…

-If you are thinking of taking this hike, here are a couple maps that might help:
+If you are thinking of taking this hike from Chinchero to Urquillos, here are a couple maps that might help:

 It is easy to find your way…anytime you have a fork—just choose the one going downhill.
-It is helpful to ask when you get to Urquillos how to get to the bridge (“puente” in Spanish) Allow about 3-4 hours for the trip—longer if you eat lunch or take lots of photos
+Once you get to Urquillos, it might be helpful to ask how to get to the bridge (“puente” in Spanish).
+Allow about 3-4 hours for the trip—longer if you eat lunch or take lots of photos

 Despite the pain in my knees, I would do the trip again.
 I think it is just about the most beautiful hike I have done in Peru.
 And it is not likely you will meet any tourists.